Rezvani Motors: Tank

-Rezvani unveiled its extreme utility vehicle named Tank in November 2017.
+Rezvani unveiled its utility vehicle named Tank in November 2017.

 The 2020 Rezvani Tank is a military inspired Extreme Utility Vehicle (XUV).
-Its offered with a 6.4L SRT HEMI V8 producing 500 HP, or a 1,000 horsepower 6.2L supercharged V8 found in the Dodge Demon.
-Tank uses upgrade FOX suspension.
-Rezvani tank has been in films such as Men in Black: International.
+It's offered with a 6.4L SRT HEMI V8 producing 500 HP, or a 1,000 horsepower 6.2L supercharged V8 found in the Dodge Demon.
+The Tank uses upgrade FOX suspension.
+The Tank has been in films such as Men in Black: International.

-The Rezvani Tank Military Edition comes with standard bullet proof ballistics armor protection in the glass and body capable of withstanding bullets from an AK-47.
-Standard equipments includes bulletproof glass and body armor, underside explosive protection, smoke screen, runflat tires and thermal night vision system.
+The Rezvani Tank Military Edition comes with standard bulletproof ballistics armor protection in the glass and body.
+Standard equipment includes bulletproof glass and body armor, underside explosive protection, smoke screen, run-flat tires and thermal night vision system.

 Rezvani Hercules

 The Rezvani Hercules is a 6x6 pick-up truck built on the Jeep Gladiator body chassis and was unveiled on online platforms on November 10, 2020.
 Engine options include a 3.6L V6, 3.0L turbodiesel, 6.4L V8, supercharged 6.2L V8 or a 7.0L custom-built supercharged V8 that produces up to 1,300 hp.